neondatabase/website/content/docs/introduction/monitoring-page.md

 ### RAM

-This graph shows the amount of RAM allocated (available) to your compute and the amount of RAM used over time.
+This graph shows allocated RAM and usage over time.

+**ALLOCATED**: The amount of allocated RAM.

-**ALLOCATED**: RAM is allocated according to the size of your compute or your autoscaling configuration, if applicable.
+RAM is allocated according to the size of your compute or your autoscaling configuration, if applicable.
 For example, if your compute size is .25 CU (.25 vCPU with 1 GB RAM), your allocated RAM is 1 (GiB) when your compute is active.
 With autoscaling, allocated RAM increases and decreases as your compute size scales up and down in response to load.
 If autosuspend is enabled and your compute transitions to an idle state after a period of inactivity, allocated RAM drops to 0.

+**RAM (GiB)**: The amount of RAM used.

-**RAM (GiB)**: The chart plots a line showing the amount of RAM used while your compute is active.
+The chart plots a line showing the amount of RAM used.
 If this line regularly reaches the maximum amount of allocated RAM, consider increasing your compute size to increase the amount of allocated RAM.
 To see the amount of RAM for each Neon compute size, see [Compute size and autoscaling configuration](/docs/manage/endpoints#compute-size-and-autoscaling-configuration).

 ![Monitoring page RAM graph](/docs/introduction/monitor_ram.png)

 ### CPU

-The **CPU** graph shows the allocated CPU size and CPU usage over time.
-CPU is measured in Compute Unit (CU) size.
+This graph shows the amount of allocated CPU and usage over time.

 **ALLOCATED**: The amount of allocated CPU.

 CPU is allocated according to the size of your compute or your autoscaling configuration, if applicable.
 For example, if your compute size is .25 CU (.25 vCPU with 1 GB RAM), your allocated CPU is .25 when your compute is active.
 With autoscaling, allocated CPU increases and decreases as your compute size scales up and down in response to load.
-If autosuspend is enabled and your compute transitions to an idle state after a period of inactivity, the allocated CPU drops to 0.
+If autosuspend is enabled and your compute transitions to an idle state after a period of inactivity, allocated CPU drops to 0.

-**CPU (CU)**: The amount of CPU used while your compute is active.
+**CPU (CU)**: The amount of CPU used.

 If the plotted line regularly reaches the maximum amount of allocated CPU, consider increasing your compute size.
 To see the compute sizes available with Neon, see [Compute size and autoscaling configuration](/docs/manage/endpoints#compute-size-and-autoscaling-configuration).

 ![Monitoring page CPU graph](/docs/introduction/monitor_cpu.png)